dart-lang/site-www/src/_guides/language/evolution.md

 However, a mixed-mode program can't have the
 _runtime_ soundness guarantees that a fully null-safe app has.
-It's possible for `null` to leak out of the null-unsafe libraries into the null-safe code.
-Preventing that would break the existing behavior of the unmigrated code.
+It's possible for `null` to leak out of the null-unsafe libraries into the null-safe code, because preventing that would break the existing behavior of the unmigrated code.

 To maintain runtime compatibility with legacy libraries while offering soundness to completely null-safe programs, Dart tools support two modes:

-* When you run a mixed-mode program, it runs with **partial null-safety**.
+* When you run a mixed-mode program, it runs with **partial null safety**.
   It's possible for `null` reference errors to occur at runtime, but only because a `null` or nullable type escaped from some null-unsafe library and got into your null-safe code.